Beyond the Gap

 Beyond the Gap is a fantasy novel by Harry Turtledove, published in February 2007.
 It is the first book of the Opening of the World series.
-The book centers on several citizens of the fictional Iron Age Empire of Raumsdalia, a land whose inhabitants have North Germanic names.
+The book centers on several citizens of the fictional Bronze Age Empire of Raumsdalia.
 Raumsdalia is situated south of a great steppeland which is bordered on the north by a vast, seemingly unending glacier.

 Plot summary

 When a gap opens in the glacier, Count Hamnet Thyssen and Ulric Skakki are dispatched by Emperor Sighvat II of Raumsdalia to explore the other side.
 Together with Earl Eyvind Torfin and a wizard, Audun Gilli, they team up with Trasamund, a chieftain of the nomadic, mammoth-herding Bizogot nation.
 Crossing through the gap, the explorers discover that a powerful tribal confederation, who call themselves "the Rulers," are preparing to burst through the gap and seize the lands to the south for their own.